johnbillion/wp_mail/readme.md

                wp_privacy_personal_data_email_headers
     Disable:   Remove filter on wp_privacy_personal_data_export_page hook

+### Site admin erases personal data to fulfill a data erasure request

-### Site admin clicks Erase Personal Data button next to a confirmed data erasure request
+Sent when a site admin clicks the Erase Personal Data button next to a confirmed data erasure request, or clicks the Force Erase Personal Data button next to a data erasure request of any status.

     To:        Requester email address
     From:      WordPress <wordpress@host>